LaunchCodeEducation/gis-devops/src/installations/prep-week/index.rst

 .. code-block:: bash

   $ nvm --version

+  # expect the following output, the version may be different
+  0.35.0
 ..

   If you receive an error call over your instructor to sort you out